An $\alpha$-regret analysis of Adversarial Bilateral Trade: Partial Feedback

-Note that we have derived the first inequality using that the max of the expectation is smaller than the expectation of the max.
+where the equality follows from \Cref{lemma:second_estimator}.
 Now, we move from the blocks time scale to the normal one and multiply everything by a factor $\Delta$.
 Our algorithm does not always play $p_{\tau}$, but for each one of the block, it spends $|Q|$ steps exploring.
 Therefore, we need to consider an extra $|Q|S$ additive term.
 At this point, we have all the ingredients to bound the $2$-regret of our algorithm.
-Plugging \Cref{eq:regret_calE_exp} and the observation about the extra losses incurred by the exploration into the discretization inequality (\Cref{claim:discretization}) we get:
+Plugging Inequality~\ref{eq:regret_calE_exp} and the observation about the extra losses incurred by the exploration into the discretization inequality (\Cref{claim:discretization}) we get:

-The theorem then follows by optimizing the free parameters: we set $\Delta = \sqrt{T}$ and we choose $Q$ to be the uniform grid of multiples of $T^{-1/4}$ (thus $S= \sqrt{T}$, $\delta(Q) = T^{-1/4}$ and $|Q| = T^{1/4}+1$). \end{proof}
+The theorem then follows by optimizing the free parameters: we set $\Delta = \sqrt{T}$ and we choose $Q$ to be the uniform grid of multiples of $T^{-\nicefrac 14}$ (thus $S= \sqrt{T}$, $\delta(Q) = T^{-\nicefrac 14}$ and $|Q| = T^{\nicefrac 14}+1$). \end{proof}